Edinburgh guide

 For some of the famous sights, such as Edinburgh Castle, book your tickets in advance online to avoid long queues.

-Nature lovers are recommended to climb Arthur's Seat or Calton Hill.
-Both offer amazing views of the city.
+Nature lovers will also enjoy the city by heading to Arthur's Seat or Calton Hill, both of which offer stunning views of the city.

 Although English is spoken here, you may come across some Scottish expressions.
 "Aye" means yes and "wee" means small.